MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 |[Manifest file](resources/schema/manifest-schema.md)|publisherDocsUrl|The URL to the page that provides more app information for the admins.|Available in admin center for apps that are blocked by publisher.|
 |[Partner Center submission](/azure/marketplace/add-in-submission-guide)|NA|Support or help documentation URL. <br> <br> What about categories?|Displayed in [AppSource](https://appsource.microsoft.com/?exp=ubp8), in a tab named **Details + support**.|

-## Track app adoption and usage using analytics
+## Step 5: Track app adoption and usage using analytics

 You build an app for millions of Teams users to achieve specific business or customer goals.
 For this purpose, you distribute it using the distribution options available to you on the app store versus a custom app.
 After the app is published, you'll want to measure how your app is performing in the real-world.
 Also, you’d want to guide the organization admins to measure their org-specific app usage.